shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-reporting.md

 Network reports are designed to give you a global view of your business, allowing you to report across multiple advertisers and/or publishers.
 In this section of the reporting guide, you'll find documentation for all of our network-level reports.

+> [!IMPORTANT]
-Conversion-related data in reports is processed asynchronously.
-As a result, reports are available more quickly, while some conversion-related data is still being processed in the background.
+> Conversion-related data in reports is processed asynchronously.
+As a result, reports are available more quickly, while some conversion-related data is still being
+> processed in the background.
 For more information, see **Asynchronous Conversion Attribution** on the [Availability of Reporting Data](availability-of-reporting-data.md) page.

 - [Buyer Bid Error Report](buyer-bid-error-report.md)
 - [Buyer Geo Analytics Report](buyer-geo-analytics-report.md)